 A third challenge was collecting data on the learning experiences of children with disabilities, particularly those who did not attend school during the COVID-19 lockdown.

 Lastly, UNICEF BiH struggled to coordinate partners effectively.
 While the BiH UNICEF CO did not itself understand why this was such a challenge, further investigation of the education partnership culture within BiH might assist UNICEF’s work and help strengthen the education sector within BiH.

+BiH country-specific recommendations

+UNICEF BiH should evaluate why education stakeholders were reluctant to cooperate during the COVID-19 response.
+Evidence suggests that this was due to staff shortages, closure of ministry premises, and a heavy workload during COVID-19, however more information is needed, perhaps in the form of a stakeholder analysis.

+UNICEF BiH should support state-level authorities in education to improve coordination with competent MoEs and other education stakeholders.

+The decentralised context of education in BiH slowed down communication, since UNICEF was required to approach 14 MoEs rather than one.
+UNICEF BiH should consider how best to coordinate activities within a decentralised education context.

+UNICEF BiH should consider how it can better publicise its systemic work in the media.

 Self-assessment of report’s compliance with UNICEF’s quality assurance checklist criteria